oracle-livelabs/apex/apex-professional-hol22/8-create-pages/8-creating-pages.md

     ![create page item](./images/create-page-item11.png " ")

-22. Select the newly created page item in the Rendering Tree, and then in the property editor, enter/select the following:
+22. Select the newly created page item and in the Property Editor, enter/select the following:

     - Under Identification: